 Isaac Scott Hathaway Museum

 The museum opened in the Lexington History Center in April 2007 and moved to the Georgetown Street location in July 2011.
-The Robert H. Williams Cultural Center is housed in the building that served as the Lexington Colored Orphan Industrial Home.
+The Robert H. Williams Cultural Center was housed in the building that served as the Lexington Colored Orphan Industrial Home.
+The Isaac Scott Hathaway Museum has closed permanently.

 For more see J. Hewlett, "Black history museum gets new home - will move into history center," Lexington Herald-Leader, 12/25/2006, Main News section, p.
 A1; and Dial-Smith, Crystal and Clio Admin.
 "Robert H Williams Cultural Center and Isaac Scott Hathaway Museum," at the Clio: Your Guide to History website, 8/10/17.
 See also the NKAA entry for Isaac S. Hathaway.